-At Biancheria & Maliver P.C., we are intimately familiar with the duty that doctors in many medical specialties have in recognizing the signs of cancer and referring patients to a physician qualified to treat them can help establish the liability of a doctor for the death of your parent, spouse, or child.
+At Biancheria & Maliver P.C., we are intimately familiar with the duty that doctors in many medical fields have to recognize the signs of cancer and refer patients to physicians who are qualified to treat them.
+Because of this, we can help establish the liability of a doctor for the death of your parent, spouse, or child.
 Contact the Pennsylvania medical malpractice attorneys at our firm for advice and representation in cases where a physician's negligence or lack of skill has led to a misdiagnosis or delayed diagnosis of cancer.

 Erie Medical Malpractice Lawyers Who Understand How Misdiagnosis Occurs

 Not all doctors are oncologists with specialized knowledge and skill in the treatment of cancer, so it is therefore unreasonable to expect physicians in general to cure every patient of cancer.
 It is entirely reasonable, however, to expect family medicine practitioners, internists, radiologists, gastroenterologists, and other primary care physicians to recognize the more common findings, signs, and symptoms that suggest the need for further testing to identify if carcinoma or malignancy is present.